blandygbc/adopet-api/README.md

 ```

-7. Done, once the container has started is just to start the Spring Boot and test the endpoints.
+7. Done, once the container has started, just start the Spring Boot and test the endpoints.

 ### Tutor endpoints